vbrilon/Live-tracks-guide/README.md

 - On channels 13–18, set Source to `USB` (Card).
 On 1–12, keep `Analog`.
 - On ch 13 (Click) and 14 (Cues): disable `Main LR` send.
 - On ch 15–18 (stems): enable `Main LR` and set initial faders around −10 dB.
+ - For instrument‑swappable channels (e.g., Bass on ch 6): when using backing tracks, set Source = `USB (Card 6)`; when live, set Source = `Analog`.
+Keep the same channel strip and sends in both cases.

 3) IEM sends
 - Buses 1–5: set Send Tap to `Pre EQ` (Bus Sends → Gear icon or per‑channel send tap).